cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 </pre>

 Note that the Rake precompile task reinitializes the Rails application.
 This could pose a problem if initialization requires service connections or environment checks that are unavailable during staging.
-To prevent reinitialiation during precompilation, add this line to `application.rb`:
+To prevent reinitialization during precompilation, add this line to `application.rb`:

 ~~~ruby
 config.assets.initialize_on_precompile = false